 The nuclear family.
 Dad Osamu (Lily Franky) takes son Shota (Jyo Kairi) to a local convenience store where, through a series of long rehearsed routines, they steal a series of items.
 Just another day of getting by.

-Mum Nobuyo (Ando Sakura), a former sex worker, dispenses advice to her younger sister Aki (Matsuoka Mayu) – who gets fired from a club where girls display themselves in various states of dress and undress to clients through one way mirrors.
+Mum Nobuyo (Ando Sakura), a former sex worker, dispenses advice to her younger sister Aki (Mayu Matsuoka) – who gets fired from a club where girls display themselves in various states of dress and undress to clients through one way mirrors.
 Basically, she’s been caught sticking her hands in the till.
 Grandma (Kirin Kiki) lives with the family making a total of five persons in one small living space.

 Dad explains to Shota that he and his partner are bonded here (puts hand on heart) not here (puts hand on genitalia).
 Yet one afternoon when everyone else is out, she comes on strong and the two adults indulge in an afternoon of passion.
 Until the children come home unexpectedly.